madina-mir/boidPro/README.md

 ***
 ### ACKNOWLEDGEMENT
-I thank Craig Reynolds for observing 3 fundamental rules that guide moving groups of animals.
+I thank Craig Reynolds for observing 3 fundamental rules that guide moving groups of animals, and for coming up with this algorithm.
 Though his explanations are generic, it was a great intro for me to get started.
-I also acknowledge contribution of Ben Eater, though his youtube videos about boids use JS, I greatly benefitted when implementing the algorithm.
-Lastly, I used QuadTree, which was recommended by Professor Eduardo to reduce the complexity of the project, and I largely benefitted by the youtube channel called "Neat AI".
+I also thank Ben Eater, his youtube videos helped me better understand the boid algorithm.
+Lastly, I used a bit of computational geometry, specifically QuadTree, which was recommended by Professor Eduardo to reduce the complexity of the project, and I largely benefitted by the youtube channel called "Neat AI".
+Note: I am acknowledging the sources that I have learned the algorithms, though I give credit, no lines of code comes from the outside source in my project.